paciowg/pacio-toc-test-kit/docs/README.md

-Inferno template documentation.
+Pacio TOC test kit documentation.
 This file has been generated from the Inferno test kit template and has not yet been customized for this test kit.

 *Note to developer: After customizing this documentation, initialize a GitHub